 If you know where there are great patches of blueberries, enjoy them and share them with your friends.

 Otherwise, why not plant your own “blueberry island”?
-You simply purchase some healthy bushes from your local nursery and plant them about four […]
+You simply purchase some healthy bushes from your local nursery and plant them about […]